lslvr/bones/README.md

 ```

 `.reindex` rebuilds the blogs index each time a commit is made.
-Blogs will be sorted from newest to oldest.

-You can then edit `index.html`, adding your own information.
+You can then edit `index.html`, your front-page.

 ## Usage.